chungkw/sequelize_tutorial/tutorial/04_One-to-One.md

 When a relationship has an alias, it must be queried with the alias.

-**The model that references the another is where the foreign key is stored.** In this case, it is in the `Stories` model, because that is where the `created_at` foreign key column is.
+**The model that references the another is where the foreign key is stored.** In this case, it is in the `Stories` model, because that is where the `created_by` foreign key column is.

 ## Querying this Relationship